 Among other figures, an increase in this pathology has been observed in recent years, including in women of early ages, taking into consideration that previously, this diagnosis was not common in the young group of women.
 And which currently causes fertility problems

 Fertility, which is the concept that refers to the ability to conceive and have a child, through sexual activity and your ability to successfully carry it during pregnancy.

-According to studies, 80% of women diagnosed with some type of early stage breast cancer do not require any chemotherapy treatment after surgery to treat the tumor.
+According to studies, 80% of women diagnosed with some type of breast cancer In the initial phase, they do not require any chemotherapy treatment after surgery to treat the tumor.
 Therefore, the main response and defense against this frequent tumor is its early detection.

-The reasonable time, which is recommended for pregnancy after treatment for breast cancer, depends on the state of the disease, the evolution and the results obtained by the patient and her age.
-It is
+The reasonable time, which is recommended for pregnancy after breast cancer treatment, depends on the state of the disease, the evolution and the results obtained by the patient and her age.

-recommended that the patient not attempt a pregnancy in an interval less than 8 months after treatment, it is recommended that it be at least 1 year and a half, after treatment.
-And it is preferable that the obstetric control be carried out in a timely and professional manner.
+It is recommended that the patient does not attempt a pregnancy in an interval less than 8 months after treatments, it is recommended that it be at least 1 year and a half, after treatment.
+And it is preferable that the obstetric control is carried out in a timely and professional manner.

 What can cause the risk of affecting or damaging my sterility?

 Some treatments may affect a woman's ability to have children a bit, for example, chemotherapies, which have a reputation for damaging the ovaries, for many of the women who attend for a breast cancer diagnosis.
 It is mandatory that the oncologist warn a woman diagnosed with breast cancer and who will undergo hormonal therapy / chemotherapy, about complications or irreversible ovarian damage.
 In this way, the patient would consult what options she has to preserve her fertility.

 The signs that you should observe when taking care of your body, is to touch and visualize your chest to certify that you do not find masses or changes in the breasts that could become a cause for concern.

 How is the fertility of a woman with breast cancer affected?